tomcam/vuepress.github.io/seo.md

 Then the browser tab will probably read as `Awesome Guitars | About the Fender Performer`.
 The operative phrase is "probably" because this behavior isn't specified by any standards documents.

+### When there's no title defined

+If you haven't created a title in [config.js](./config-title.md) the title is taken from the first header.

 ## Favicon